arungudelli/arungudelli/content/tutorial/javascript/how-to-check-if-an-object-is-empty-in-javascript-examples/index.md

 ## Using Object.keys in es5+:

 In ECMAScript 5 Object.keys() method returns an array of an object’s own property names.
-So to check if an object is empty or not in Javascript we can check if Object.keys().length is zero or not as shown below.
+So to check if an object is empty or not in ES5 we can check if Object.keys().length is zero or not as shown below.

 <pre>var normalObject = {a:2};
 Object.keys(normalObject).length